getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 #### Auth Tokens

-Sentry's Integration Platform uses Auth Tokens, which are a similar concept to Access Tokens.
+ Auth Tokens are what the Integration Platform calls tokens.
+Access Tokens are the generalized name used when describing OAuth systems, but they are the same thing (opposed to similar concepts).
+Auth Tokens are passed using an auth header and are used to authenticate as a user account with the API.

-When you create an internal integration, an access token is automatically generated.
+When you create an Internal Integration, an access token is automatically generated.
 Should you need multiple, or you need to swap it out, you can go into your Developer Settings > Your Internal Integration and do so.

 You can have up to 20 tokens at a time for any given internal integration.